 Pay for this job starts at $13 per hour.
 (Keep in mind that you’re paid by the hours they expect you to get the job done in.
 Which is not necessarily the correct hours that it actually takes.
 So your final pay per hour could be less.)

-Two of the main companies that hire for this type of work are:
+Two of the main companies with job openings for this type of work are:

-- Lionbridge Look for the job title of “personalized internet assessor”
+- Working for Lionbridge Look for the job title of “personalized internet assessor” or “ads assessor”.

 Take These Steps: